 \section{Mathematical problem and the main result}

-In this section, we give a detailed formulation of subsonic flows with a contact discontinuity in a two-dimensional finitely long curved nozzle and state the main result.
-First, we consider a special class of subsonic flows with a straight contact discontinuity in a finitely long flat nozzle.
-The flat nozzle (Fig 1) of the length $ L $ can be described by
+In this section, we give a detailed formulation of subsonic flows with a contact discontinuity and state the main result.
+Firstly, we consider a special class of subsonic flows with a straight contact discontinuity in a finitely long flat nozzle.
+The flat nozzle (Fig 1) of the length $ L $ is given by

-Consider two layers of steady smooth Euler flows separated by the line $ x_2=0 $ satisfying the following properties: \begin{enumerate}[(i)] \item The velocity and density of the top and bottom layers are given by $ (u_b^{+},0),\rho_b^{+} $ and $ (u_b^{-},0),\rho_b^{-} $, where $ u_b^\pm>0 $ and $\rho_b^\pm>0$; \item the pressure of both the top and bottom layers are given by the same positive constant $ P_b $; \item the flow in the top and bottom layers are subsonic, i.e.,
+Consider two layers of steady Euler flows separated by the line $ x_2=0 $ satisfying the properties: \begin{enumerate}[(i)] \item The velocity and density of the top and bottom layers are given by $ (u_b^{+},0),\rho_b^{+} $ and $ (u_b^{-},0),\rho_b^{-} $, where $ u_b^\pm>0 $ and $\rho_b^\pm>0$; \item the pressure of both the top and bottom layers is given by the same positive constant $ P_b $; \item the flows in the top and bottom layers are subsonic, i.e.,

 \end{enumerate} Then